-For some reason, diamonds kept coming into my mind–their scarcity, their value, their brilliance.
-When you mine for diamonds, you don’t just walk out your door and find some big, flashy stones waiting for you.
-You have to seek them out.
-You have to MINE them!
+I thought about diamonds—their scarcity, value, brilliance.
+When you mine for diamonds, you don’t just walk out your door and find them.
+You have to mine for them!

-Once they’re formed they reach an area high enough to be harvested through a volcanic eruption–scientists suggest that the last kimberlite eruption probably happened over 100 million years ago
+Then, they reach an area high enough to be harvested through a volcanic eruption.

-I witnessed the unwavering love of both of my daughters.
-Erin, whose birthday was on January 7th, and whose celebration plans were changed because my world was spinning out of control (both literally and figuratively), came to my home and made lunch for me on HER birthday.
-Then, she came to our house and made breakfast for us on Saturday, before we left town for the second day.
+(Erin—whose birthday was on January 7th, and whose celebration plans were changed because my world was spinning out of control——came to my home and made lunch for me on her birthday.
 Sara, in the midst of working and parenting and being a soccer Mom, decorated the house on Friday evening with streamers and balloons and a banner that shouted “Happy Birthday” when we walked in the door.

-I received birthday cards that inspired me, brought me to tears, and lifted me up in ways I’m not yet sure how to express.
-They say things like:
+birthday cards that inspired me, brought me to tears, and lifted me up in ways I’m not yet sure how to express, with messages like:

 “You are loved by so many.
 Never forget how unique you are.”

 “I have loved sharing this journey of life with you!”